Florida Bankruptcy Exemptions

 222.14 - Annuity contract proceeds excluding lottery winnings; life insurance cash surrender value.

 222.18 - Disability or illness benefits.

 769.05 - Damages to employees for injuries incurred in hazardous occupations.

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Florida.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Florida may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+In addition, Florida may have changed the amounts since this list was last updated.
+Consider checking with your local bankruptcy court.